simply-nicky/xfl_dp/README.md

 It's a package called xfl_dp written for post processing of XFEL AGIPD data preprocessed by cheetah.
 The package is written in Python 3.X.

+## Features

+The package performs triming out black images, intensity normalization, applying AGIPD geometry to stitch frames and writing frames and their corresponding pulseIDs and trainIDs in the cxi file.

 ## Required dependencies:

 - NumPy